dqxclarity

 Once you have checked one of the API options and entered your key, click "Validate Enabled Key" and check out the message at the bottom.
 You should receive some type of "success" message if the key works.
 This does not work with the "free" options.
 If the key fails to validate, you will see "Failed to validate key."
 If this is the case, please ensure that the key was pasted correctly.
 If you need help with this, please join the Discord and make a new post in the #clarity-help forum.

-• Briefly read through the output.
-The last line should read "Launch DQX and log in to continue."
-Once you see this message, go ahead and log into your DQX account and launch the game
+Briefly read through the output.
+The last line should read "Done!
+Keep this window open" Once you see this message, go ahead and log into your DQX account

 Success